puresight/puresight.github.io/tech/editors.md

 useful to know for doing server config over SSH.
 * [Atom](http://blog.atom.io/2014/03/13/git-integration.html) from Github
 with Node.js plug-ins.
 Shall be the king of the hill.
+* [Light Table](http://lighttable.com/) is a computer-aided software engingeering IDE developed by Chris Granger and Robert Attorri, featuring real-time feedback allowing instant execution, debugging and access to documentation.
+* [Adobe Brackets](http://brackets.io/) integrates with Photoshop to pull CSS styles from PSD files; this might be useful to some.
 * [Sublime Text](https://www.sublimetext.com/) ($70) is a proprietary text editor
 with a good UI and features.
 Has been the king of the hill.
 * [WebStorm](https://www.jetbrains.com/webstorm/) ($130) IDE from JetBrains does autocomplete, navigation help, error detection, refactorings for JavaScript, Node.js, HTML, CSS, and more.
-* [Light Table](http://lighttable.com/) is a computer-aided software engingeering IDE developed by Chris Granger and Robert Attorri, featuring real-time feedback allowing instant execution, debugging and access to documentation.
-* [Adobe Brackets](http://brackets.io/) integrates with Photoshop to pull CSS styles from PSD files; this might be useful to some.
+* [Microsoft’s VisualStudioCode](https://code.visualstudio.com/) IDE for JS, TypeScript, Node.js, C++, C#, Python, PHP, et. al.

 Add-on integrations
 -------------------